tirmisula/tirmisula.github.io/content/posts/gaussian-process-regression.md

 \end{align*}
 $$

-We have introduced [Woodbury formula](https://tirmisula.github.io/posts/gaussian-network/#marginal-pdf-in-gmrf) for calculating matrix inversion in previous chapter, we have:
+On the other hand, we have introduced [Woodbury formula](https://tirmisula.github.io/posts/gaussian-network/#marginal-pdf-in-gmrf) for calculating matrix inversion in previous chapter:

 $$
 A^{-1} + A^{-1}B(D - CA^{-1}B)^{-1}CA^{-1} = (A-BD^{-1}C)^{-1} \\\